 - a.
-Implemented an improved population and service forecasting process, an improved service delivery assessment regime; - b.
-Developed asset management plans covering roads, open space, facilities & water reticulation; and - c.
+Implemented an improved population and service forecasting process, an improved service delivery assessment regime; - Developed asset management plans covering roads, open space, facilities & water reticulation; as well as the SDF/LUS, which are used to manage open spaces; and - c.
 Undertaken numerous data and condition surveys and improvement projects.